IB Psychology IA: 60 Examples and Guidance (2025)

 5. How do stereotype threats affect the performance of female students in mathematics?

-A study could be conducted where female students are reminded of gender stereotypes about mathematical ability before taking a math test.
-Their performance could then be compared to a control group who were not reminded of the stereotype, evaluating the influence of stereotype threats.
+This study assesses the psychological impact of stereotype threats on academic performance.
+By exposing one group of female students to stereotypes before a test and comparing their results with a control group, the study evaluates the effect of stereotype priming.
 Good IB English tutors can also support students in crafting a critical analysis that discusses the psychological impact of stereotype threats and potential educational interventions.

 6. Does the presence of others impact an individual's willingness to help in an emergency situation (bystander effect)?